 We offer skills guidance to student and researcher communities at all stages of undergraduate and graduate study.
-It is personalised when we meet one-to-one or in groups, but also available generically 24/7 online and throughout the year with face-to-face workshops as part of Skills for Academic Success.
+This information is personalised when we meet one-to-one or in group workshops, but you can also access general guidance online.

 We can help you at the start of your journey to:

 - search catalogues, databases and the academic web for items on a reading list or to discover relevant resources in your research field

 - use software to store your references and add them seamlessly into your written work

 - comply with copyright and avoid plagiarism

 - take effective notes